nan1220/Mac-Google-Lens/README.md

 ***[main motivation and inspiration source](https://github.com/roma160/Windows-Google-Lens/blob/master/README.md)*** :bulb:

-:star2:***Guided and rescued by:[GOD](https://github.com/roma160)***
+:star2:***Guided and rescued by:[roma160](https://github.com/roma160)***
 (also thank u very much!) :hearts:

 Target user: **ONLY ME** :upside_down_face:(if just according to the original code)

-(if anyone else wants to use it, the customized chrome profile user date must also be customized.
+(if anyone else wants to use it, the customized chrome profile user date must also be customized again.
 Not a big deal ; I'll briefly write the way in the following part.)